kikyoicecream/SillyTavern-Tracker/README.md

 # SillyTavern Tracker Extension

-An extension for SillyTavern that provides a customizable tracking feature to monitor character interactions and story elements, enhancing the depth and continuity of your storytelling.
+An extension for SillyTavern that provides a customizable tracking feature to monitor character interactions and story elements.

 ## Features